k34n4y138/nyquist-architect/README.md

-# Nyquisit Architect - Imaging System Calculator
+# Nyquist Architect - Imaging System Calculator

 This repo packages the calculator with a JSON input (`input.json`), a runner (`run.py`) that writes `results.json`.